MarkLogicUniversity/OnDemand/ml-gradle-tutorial/README.md

 To remove the cluster that was created, even if not all 3 Docker containers were created:

 1. In a command line or terminal prompt, make sure you are in the main project directory, `ml-gradle-tutorial` .
-2. Type `gradle docker:tearDwonCluster` then press the ENTER key.
+2. Type `gradle docker:tearDownCluster` then press the ENTER key.

 Any created Docker artifact (containers, sub-networks, etc.) will be removed.